npstorey/SHSLab/job_posts/product_manager.md

 #### Position details

-- Grant-funded, 18-month position with posability of extension
+- Grant-funded, 18-month position with possibility of extension
 - Competitive salary with benefits
 - Full time
 - Job location is 33 Beaver St. in lower Manhattan (sorry, no remote work is possible)